 Jake Fallon opened his inbox to see an urgent email from one of Braskem’s VPs—with COVID-19 spreading, the company needed to create thousands of straps for masks to protect their global workforce.
 What could Jake do in 48 hours with the equipment in Braskem’s tool chest?

 What can injection molding offer?
-Injection molding is widely known to be an efficient and quick way to mass produce parts, but there was early skepticism around creating a plastic 3D printed mold for their electric powered Cincinnati Milacron 110 Ton Roboshot machine.
+Injection molding is widely known to be an efficient and quick way to mass-produce parts, but there was early skepticism around creating a plastic 3D printed mold for their all-electric Cincinnati Milacron 110 Ton Roboshot machine.
 Could a plastic mold hold up to the pressure of the machine?
 Would it break after 50, 500, or even 1,000 shots?

-Braskem turned to High Temp Resin, a Formlabs material capable of printing molds and inserts to produce parts in production materials using processes like injection molding.
-High Temp Resin V2, the most recent formulation, has a heat deflection temperature of 238 °C @ 0.45 MPa.
-This was important because the team had to keep pressure as low as possible to reduce risks of breakage on the mold gate.
-This required increasing temperature for lower viscosity; High Temp Resin is the only resin available from Formlabs that could handle the higher temperatures required for this specific mold.
+Braskem turned to High Temp Resin, a Formlabs material capable of printing molds and inserts that can be used with demanding processes like injection molding to produce parts in end-use production materials.
+High Temp Resin has a heat deflection temperature of 238 °C @ 0.45 MPa.
+This was important because the team had to keep pressure as low as possible to reduce the risk of breakage on the mold gate.
+This required increasing temperature for lower viscosity; High Temp Resin was the ideal material to handle the higher temperatures and lower pressures required for this specific mold.

 The very first iteration of the mold held up to 5-ton clamping pressure, 20-second cycle time, injection speed of 0.5in/s, and holding pressure of 5000 psi for approximately eight seconds.
 Average molding temperatures were about 230°C.